paulh1am/paulh1am.github.io/_pages/about.md

 I am an alum of <a href="https://tisch.nyu.edu/itp">ITP at NYU (MPS)</a> and the web development bootcamp at <a href="https://generalassemb.ly"> General Assembly</a>.
-My work experience includes Warecorp and International Rescue Committee.
+I have worked as a Product Designer at Warecorp and as a UX Designer at International Rescue Committee.
+I've also done numerous contract and freelance projects as a designer, developer and product manager.
+Reach me by email: pshiam@ an email provider that rhymes with flügel.

-My skillset includes:
+Some things I'm pretty good at:

-* Responsive UX & UI design
+* Product Design & UX/UI
 * Web development with Javascript and React
-* Digital Design and Animation
+* Digital Design and Animations
-* Atomic Design
+* Design Systems
-* Rapid Prototyping
+* Making your technology product idea real